ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

 .. http:post:: /jobs

    Register a new job.

-   **Note** the job type must be given in integer form as described by the enums `here`.
+   .. note:: The job type must be given in integer form as described by the enum :class:`pdm.workqueue.WorkqueueDB.JobType`.
 If you know the type of job that you require you can use the shorthand job registration methods below to avoid having to pass this parameter.

    **Example request**: